hugomathien/football-data-collection/README.md

 ## Welcome !
 This is an open source project aiming to provide tools for people to collect and format large set of data about football matches and players.
 The project is essentially a crawler written in Python and relies on two sources:

-- Football matches, end of game statistics and in-game events [http://football-data.mx-api.enetscores.com/](http://football-data.mx-api.enetscores.com/)
+- Football matches, end of game statistics and in-game events.
+You can crawl these with the **MatchCrawler** [http://football-data.mx-api.enetscores.com/](http://football-data.mx-api.enetscores.com/)
-- Player attributes from EA Sports FIFA video game [http://sofifa.com](http://sofifa.com)
+- Player attributes from EA Sports FIFA video game [http://sofifa.com](http://sofifa.com).
+You can crawl these with the **PlayerCrawler**

 ## Using Scrapy